MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 - The 29F032 and 29F033 have been known to occasionally be defective upon arrival.
 They're either used, or new old stock, and usually only available from AliExpress.
 - The footprint for the battery can fit a CR2032, CR2025, or CR2016 with solder tabs.
 The only difference is the mAh capacity (larger number = longer life).
 If you get Panasonic tabbed batteries, you may have to trim the battery tabs to make them fit on the footprint.
-  - For untabbed coin cells, you can find battery retainer adapters online, <a href="https://retrogamerepairshop.com/products/hdr-game-boy-game-battery-retainer?variant=40511013290156">like this one.</a>
+  - For untabbed coin cells, you can find battery retainer adapters online, <a href="https://retrogamerepairshop.com/products/hdr-game-boy-game-battery-retainer?variant=40511013290156">like this one.</a> However, similar to using a CR2032, this will probably prevent easy pressing of the button in the middle of the cart, if added.
 - Generally, ROM sizes are conveyed in terms of kilobytes (KB) and megabytes (KB, MB).
 RAM size is usually conveyed in terms of kilobits or megabits (Kbit, Mbit).
 You can convert Kbit and Mbit to KB and MB by dividing Kbit or Mbit by 8.
 For example, 256 Kbit = 32 KB.

 ## Revision History